-To save on the cost of Polyfill, you can get a pillow at the thrift store for $0.99, throw it in the wash, and cut it up to get the stuffing.
-For the felt, I would buy the stiffened black and the regular orange and gray, but use whatever scraps of fabric you have that are white and black – old t-shirts or other clothing would work.
+Notes: To save on the cost of Polyfill, you can get a pillow at the thrift store for $0.99, throw it in the wash, and cut it up to get the stuffing.
+For the felt, I would buy the stiffened black and the regular orange and gray, but use whatever scraps of fabric you have that are white and black.

 For all of the felt pieces (and some of the fleece), I have made a printable available to assist you.
 They can be downloaded by clicking each link in the supplies list.

 Eyes – In descending size order: 2 each of a black circle, a slightly smaller gray circle, a slightly smaller white circle, a black circle half the size of the white circle, and a very tiny white circle for the eye’s reflection.
 For both eyes, you will cut 10 circles in all.